greysquirr3l/frostyfriend/README.md

 # 🎮 Whiteout Survival Helper 🤖

-Automate your Whiteout Survival gameplay with this nifty helper script! 🚀
+Automate some of Whiteout Survival gameplay with this nifty helper! 🚀

 ## 🌟 Features